gonkaotic/Telemedicine-A-Team/Documentation/User_Manual_Patient/Patient_manual.md

 ### List all measurements

 Clicking on the records button will appear all your measurements.
+Rows indicates a measurement and columns  show the date the measurement was taken, the heart rate, the oxygen saturation level, the temperature and the symptoms of the patient; to see the rest of the data of the measurement the doctor will have to double click on any of the items of the table and then the [extra information}](#measurement-view) will appear below.
+If the doctor then double clicks on another item of the table, the information below will update to that of the new measurement.
 The last column is a field where the doctor can write a comment associated to that measurement.
 The patient cannot modify it.